Skip to navigation Skip to content Skip to subnav

 (ii) assistant judges of the Superior Court, high bailiffs, county treasurers, or any of their deputies or subordinates;

-(iii) prisoners or wards of the State;
+(iii) prisoners or wards of the State; or

 (iv) any person engaged by the State under retainer or special agreement.

-(14) “Worker” and “employee” means an individual who has entered into the employment of, or works under contract of service or apprenticeship with, an employer.
-Any reference to a worker who has died as the result of a work injury shall include a reference to the worker’s dependents, and any reference to a worker who is a minor or incompetent shall include a reference to the minor’s committee, guardian, or next friend.
+(14) “Worker” and “employee” mean an individual who has entered into the employment of, or works under contract of service or apprenticeship with, an employer.
+Any reference to a worker who has died as the result of a work injury shall include a reference to the worker’s dependents, and any reference to a worker who is a minor or incompetent shall include a reference to the worker’s committee, guardian, or next friend.
 The term “worker” or “employee” does not include:

 (A) An individual whose employment is of casual nature, and not for the purpose of the employer’s trade or business.